simpleanalytics/docs/_docs/31_integrations/05_wordpress.md

 You can embed our script in WordPress using a plugin.
 On this page we will explain how to download this plugin and help you installing the Simple Analytics plugin on WordPress.

-There are two ways to add our WordPress plugin to your site.
-Via the your WordPress dashboard or by manually installing the plugin.
+There are a few ways to add our embed script to your WordPress site.
+We offer an official plugin that has limited options.
+If you want to use all script features, use the [Head & Footer Code plugin](/install-simple-analytics-in-wordpress-with-head-footer-code-plugin).
+If you want to enable basic tracking of page views, use [the offical plugin down below](#install-official-plugin-via-wordpress-dashboard).

 > There are two non-official plugins made by others.
 They have more features then the official plugin:
 > - [WordPress plugin by Refined Practice](/wordpress-plugin-by-refined-practice)